tmurakami/dexopener/README.md

 ### DexOpener

-If you already have your own AndroidJUnitRunner subclass, you can also use `DexOpener#install(Instrumentation)` instead of `DexOpenerAndroidJUnitRunner`.
+If you want to instantiate your custom `android.app.Application` object other than default application, use `DexOpener#install(Instrumentation)` instead of `DexOpenerAndroidJUnitRunner`.

 ```java
 public class YourAndroidJUnitRunner extends AndroidJUnitRunner {